huaweicloud/terraform-provider-huaweicloud/examples/waf/waf-dedicated-instance/README.md

-# Create a professional edition WAF dedicated instance.
+# Create a professional edition WAF dedicated instance

 This example first creates a WAF dedicated instance, and then creates a policy.
 The WAF dedicated instance requires a VPC, Subnet, and security group.
 In this example, we all create them.
 You can replace them with resources already